Bounding the benefit of adaptivity in quantum metrology using the relative fidelity: Algorithm for numerically finding the minimum relative fidelity

 \item Let $\mathcal{F}$ be the set of faces of $\mathcal{P}$ (that is, the set of hyperplanes that make up the surface of $\mathcal{R}$).
 Initially, there will be $D+1$ faces (the same as the number of points in $\mathcal{P}$).
 Each $F_i$ can be expressed as in Eq.~(\ref{eq: plane eq}) by setting $P_0=P_j$ and the $V$ ``vectors" to $P_j-P_k$, where the $j$ and $k$ refer to some arbitrary labelling of the points that form the vertices of $F_i$.
 For each face, $F_i$, in $\mathcal{F}$, find the normal to it, $N_i$.
 Some degree of care is required in choosing the sign of $N_i$ so that it points outwards from the interior of $\mathcal{R}$.
 Then, for each $N_i$, find

+The points $P_{\mathrm{max},i}$ will be on the boundary, as per Eq.~(\ref{eq: supporting hyperplane}).
 This is a maximisation of a linear function over a convex set and can be done by, for instance, semidefinite programming.

 \item We now define a new set of hyperplanes, $\mathcal{F}'$, comprised of hyperplanes, $F'_i$, that are parallel to the faces $F_i$ but that pass through the points $P_{\mathrm{max},i}$.
 These hyperplanes are therefore tangential to the set $\mathcal{S}$.
 We can then define the set, $\mathcal{P}'$, of points at which each hyperplane intersects with each of its $D-1$ nearest neighbours.
 These points then define a new polygon, $\mathcal{Q}$, that surrounds the set $\mathcal{S}$ (since each of its faces are tangential to the set).
 No point in $\mathcal{S}$ can be more distant from a point in $\mathcal{F}$ than the vertices of $\mathcal{Q}$ (i.e. the points in $\mathcal{P}'$).
 Thus, by finding the distance between each point $P_i$ and the corresponding point $P'_i$, we can upper bound $\delta$ at each point.
 One complication is that the Bures distance is not a valid distance metric outside of $\mathcal{S}$.
-However, we can get around this by using the trace norm and then bounding the Bures distance using the Fuchs van der Graaf relations.
+However, we can get around this by using the trace norm (which is a valid distance metric for all Hermitian matrices) and then bounding the Bures distance using the Fuchs van der Graaf relations.
+In other words, by finding the trace norm between $P_i$ and $P'_i$, we bound the maximum trace norm from $\mathcal{R}$ for any point lying between $\mathcal{R}$ and $\mathcal{Q}$, which includes the entire boundary of $\mathcal{S}$, and then this upper bound on the trace norm is converted into an upper bound on the Bures distance.

 \item For each pair $\{A,B\}$ in $\mathcal{P}$ and corresponding pair $\{A',B'\}$ in $\mathcal{P}'$, calculate

 Next, calculate the cost function,